 Select Global Activities

-Characterizing Cognition of Untreated Psychosis in China, China (People’s Republic of): This newly funded, five year R01 (co-PI, Dr. Michael Phillips) examines cognition of psychosis among completely untreated individuals in China, compared with a matched treated sample of individuals with psychosis.
+Characterizing Cognition of Untreated Psychosis in China: This newly funded, five year R01 (co-PI, Dr. Michael Phillips) examines cognition of psychosis among completely untreated individuals in China, compared with a matched treated sample of individuals with psychosis.
 This project also involves a capacity-building component to provide training for the treatment of first-episode psychosis.

 Regional Network for Mental Health Research in Latin America , Chile: This Collaborative Hub for International Research in Mental Health (NIMH U-19 grant) establishes a research hub in Latin and South America (Chile, Brazil and Argentina).
 We are implementing a multi-site Randomized Clinical Trial creating a task-shifting intervention involving peer mentors in which primary care is linked to mental health specialty care for individuals with severe mental illness.
 Dr. Yang leads the Shared Research Component- which will develop a measure of barriers and facilitators to scale-up of mental health services -in Latin America and across Hub sites.